Steam-Chat-Bot/node-steam-chat-bot/README.md

 AcceptFriendRequestTrigger - Automatically accepts any friend requests sent to the bot.

-BotCommandTrigger - Runs a command on the bot when a specific command message is typed, currently only supports mute and unmute commands.
+BotCommandTrigger - Runs a specified callback when a specific command message is typed.
+The callback is passed the bot object allowing bot functions (e.g. mute, unmute, joinGame) to be run regardless of scope.
+This is a breaking change going from v1.1.x to v1.2.0.

 ButtBotTrigger - Repeats a message, but with one word randomly replaced with a specific other word.
 The canonical example is replacing a random word with "butt".